Ceramic Dictionary

 Drawings from left to right

-a) Caliper to measure the outer edge of a flange.
+a) Caliper to measure the outer edge of a flange, the metal one is handmade.

 b) Caliper to measure the inner edge of a flange.